dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 <!--DHIS2-SECTION-ID:prometheus_nginx-->

 Prometheus does not natively support authentication or TLS encryption.
 If Prometheus has to be exposed outside the boundaries of the local network, it is important to enable authentication and TLS encryption.
-The following steps shows how to use Nginx as reverse proxy.
+The following steps show how to use Nginx as a reverse proxy.

 - Install Nginx, if not already installed